Rich Ferguson (magician)

 Rich Ferguson (born Richard Jeffrey Evans; December 1, 1970), aka "The Ice Breaker", is an American magician.
 He is the producer and host of the Official Poker Chip Tricks and Card Handling DVD Series.
 Ferguson went to college for engineering and worked for United Parcel Service prior to becoming a full-time entertainer and creative consultant in 1997.
 Ferguson married Traci Adams August 8, 2008.
-Ferguson also has a YouTube channel with over a million subscribers.
+Ferguson also has a YouTube channel with over 2.7 million subscribers.

 Early life

 Ferguson was born Richard Evans in Salinas, California.
 His biological mother, Deborah Eden-Evans was murdered in 1974.
 His biological father, Ronnie Evans, has spent multiple life sentences in various penitentiaries since 1971.
 Ferguson was adopted at the late age of 12 by Roy and Margaret Ferguson in San Luis Obispo, California.

 Community commitment

 In 2005, a Telly award-winning documentary was made about Rich's childhood.
 Rich has been recognized from city, state and congress for his community and business excellence receiving Congressional Certificates, The Everest Award and has been showcased during special events for groups like Social Services.
 Rich is seen on the cover of the San Luis Obispo city map, visitor's guide and business membership directory 2009-2010.